 In reaction to the coalition’s statement, Cha told The Suburban, ”We are continuing to collaborate on and support these initiatives.

 “The survey results speak volumes, particularly regarding the significant increase in students’ sense of safety.
 I am continuing discussions with elected officials from the agglomeration — including Montreal — in the hope that a resource will be dedicated to this intersection on a long-term basis.
 As for Montreal West, we are finalizing engineering plans to reconfigure the intersection.
-We have gathered feedback from the citizens’ committee on sustainable mobility and hope to implement the solution this summer.”
+We have gathered feedback from the citizens’ committee on sustainable mobility and hope to implement the solution this summer.” n